Stacey Thomas (American football)

 For the American former professional basketball player, see Stacey Thomas.

-Stacey Thomas (born December 4, 1984 in New Orleans, Louisiana) is an American football strong safety.
-Thomas has played professionally in Europe since the 2009 season.
-He has represented Dauphins de Nice in France and Oulu Northern Lights and Seinajoki Crocodiles in the Finnish Division I and Maple League.
+Stacey Thomas (born December 4, 1984) is an American former football strong safety.
+Thomas played professionally in Europe from 2009 to 2018.
+He has represented Dauphins de Nice in France and Oulu Northern Lights and Seinäjoki Crocodiles in the Finnish Division I and Maple League.
 Thomas played for the Swiss team Calanda Broncos in 2014.
 Most recently he returned to Finnish Division I with Porvoo Butchers in 2015.
-In April 2016 he signed a 2 year contract with Finnish Maple League team Wasa Royals.
+In April 2016 he signed a two-year contract with Finnish Maple League team Wasa Royals.
 Thomas officially retired after 2018 season and owns a gym in Vaasa.